Keamari, Karachi: History

 Kemari was a low lying island located between Manora and the city of Karachi well into the colonial era.
 During this time, Keamari was the landing point for all goods and people entering Karachi.
 Kemari's anchorage during the early colonial era was too shallow for large ships, and so those were instead forced to dock at Manora.

 The 3-mile-long Napier Mole Road was built in 1854 as a raised embankment which connected Karachi with Keamari.
 A year earlier in 1853, the Napier obelisk was built to commemorate the late Governor of Sindh, Charles Napier.
 The British further built a spur of the Sindh Railway to Kemari, which did not follow Napier Mole, but instead along the east part of Chinna Creek.
 During the colonial era, Kemari had a naval yard, a government commissariat, post office, customs and railway houses.
 In 1865, the 1,200-foot-long iron Napier Mole Bridge was built as part of an upgrade.
 In 1914, the Sydenham Passenger Pavilion at Kemari's Boat Basin was inaugurated by Lord Willingdon.
 In 1917, the imposing Mules Mansion, designed by Iraqi-Jewish architect Moses Somake, was completed.

 Neighbourhoods

-Most of the neighborhoods of the defunct Kemari Town are densely populated with two exceptions.
+Most of the neighbourhoods of the defunct Kemari Town are densely populated with two exceptions.
 Baba Bhit is composed of three small islands in Karachi harbour that are home to about 5% of the town's population.
 Further west, Gabo Pat is mostly rural with about 10% of the town population but half of the total town area.
 There are small villages in the rural area of Kiamari, including: